gy-0/Imagio/README.md

 ## 🎯 Usage

 1. **Select an Image**
-   - Click "📁 Select Image" to choose an image file
+   - Click "📁 Select Image" (⌘O) to choose an image file
-   - OR click "📸 Take Screenshot" to capture a screenshot
+   - OR click "📸 Take Screenshot" (⌘⇧S) to capture a screenshot
+   - OR drag & drop an image file directly

 2. **Adjust Processing** (Optional)
-   - Click "⚙️ Show Advanced" to reveal processing controls
+   - Click "⚙️ Show Advanced" (⌘A) to reveal processing controls
+   - Select a preset for common scenarios (Document, Handwriting, Low Quality, Photo)
+   - OR manually adjust:
-   - Adjust contrast, brightness, and sharpness
+     - Contrast, brightness, and sharpness
+     - Gaussian blur for noise reduction
+     - CLAHE for contrast enhancement
+     - Bilateral filter for edge-preserving smoothing
+     - Morphology operations (erode/dilate)
+     - Adaptive threshold for binary conversion
-   - Select recognition language
+   - Choose recognition language
-   - Enable adaptive threshold if needed

 3. **Extract Text**
-   - Click "🔍 Extract Text" to perform OCR
+   - Click "🔍 Extract Text" (⌘↵) to perform OCR
-   - Wait for processing to complete
+   - Watch the progress indicator
+   - View before/after comparison if desired

 4. **Export Results**
-   - Click "📋 Copy" to copy text to clipboard
+   - Click "📋 Copy" (⌘C) to copy text to clipboard
-   - Click "💾 Save" to save as a text file
+   - Click "💾 Save" (⌘S) to save as a text file

+## ⌨️ Keyboard Shortcuts

+- `⌘O` - Open image file
+- `⌘⇧S` - Take screenshot
+- `⌘↵` - Extract text (when image loaded)
+- `⌘C` - Copy text to clipboard (when text available)
+- `⌘S` - Save text to file (when text available)
+- `⌘A` - Toggle advanced settings (when no text)

 ## 📦 Supported Image Formats